Skip to Main Content

 Low-light and infrared cinematography for your Romanian production.

+Here is how this works in practice.
 Night vision filming uses specialized infrared and low-light camera systems to capture footage where conventional cameras fail.
-In Romania, this technique is essential for documenting nocturnal wildlife—Europe's largest population of brown bears in the Carpathians, grey wolves and Eurasian lynx in the Făgăraș and Bucegi mountains, and white pelicans and migratory birds in the Danube Delta Biosphere Reserve—as well as for dark-sky shoots in the Apuseni and Retezat mountain ranges.
+In Romania, this technique is key for logging nocturnal wildlife—Europe's largest population of brown bears in the Carpathians, grey wolves and Eurasian lynx in the Făgăraș and Bucegi mountains, and white pelicans and migratory birds in the Danube Delta Biosphere Reserve—as well as for dark-sky shoots in the Apuseni and Retezat mountain ranges.

-We source night vision and infrared camera packages through Buftea Studios, Castel Film Studios, and Bucharest rental houses, and coordinate experienced crews familiar with Transylvania, the Carpathians, and the Danube Delta.
-Our team works alongside the Romanian Film Centre (CNC) and the Danube Delta Biosphere Reserve Authority to secure permits for filming in national parks and UNESCO Biosphere Reserves.
+Here is the short of it.
+We source night vision and infrared camera packages through Buftea Studios, Castel Film Studios, and Bucharest rental houses, and set up skilled crews familiar with Transylvania, the Carpathians, and the Danube Delta.
+Our team works alongside the Romanian Film Centre (CNC).
+The Danube Delta Biosphere Reserve Authority to secure permits for filming in national parks and UNESCO Biosphere Reserves.

 Capabilities